 Configurable Objects and Their Associations

-ScoutDNS is built around object-based configuration to make management and deployment at scale easier.
-In this article we will explore the different configurable objects and explain their associations.
+ScoutDNS is designed with an object-based configuration model to simplify management and large-scale deployment.
+In this article, we will explore the various configurable objects and their associations.

 Allow/Block List